Follow these step-by-step instructions to make a gorgeous, professional-looking Christmas garland to decorate your home for the holidays this year.

-I loved the look of this rustic wood wreath from Big Lots, but it was a little small for my space, so I wired it on top of a plain pine wreath.
+I loved the look of this rustic wood wreath, but it was a little small for my space, so I wired it on top of a plain pine wreath.
 It makes it into so much more of a show piece and I love the look of the two together.

 Don’t you just love that buffalo check ribbon?
 I’m mad for plaid again this year.
 It’s just so cozy!

 I also found this awesome cone tree at Big Lots.
 I love the French script burlap fabric and even though I know how to make these, sometimes you just gotta give in and buy it instead.

 I love how the mantel turned out (this is my mom’s house, by the way).
 It’s just what I had hoped for.